Seismic Survey Task Force

-To provide input to Sakhalin Energy’s Monitoring and Mitigation Programme (MMP) and Environmental Impact Assessment (EIA) for the proposed 2008 seismic survey, the Panel agreed to establish a Seismic Survey Task Force (SSTF).
+To assist in developing its advice regarding Sakhalin Energy’s Monitoring and Mitigation Programme (MMP) and Environmental Impact Assessment (EIA) for the Company’s proposed 2008 seismic survey, the Panel established a Seismic Survey Task Force (SSTF).
 The Panel’s primary concern was the potential impact of sound energy from the airgun pulses on gray whales in their near-shore (Piltun) feeding area. .
-Click here for the task force's terms of reference.
+Click here for the SSTF's terms of reference.
 (Note: The seismic survey did not take place until 2010.)

-- Review and analyse noise predictions and estimated whale densities for the proposed seismic surveys in the context of potential effects on the western gray whale population;
+- Review and analyse noise predictions and estimated whale densities in the feeding area for the proposed period of the seismic survey;

-- Develop recommendations for mitigating the impacts of the surveys on gray whales;
+- Develop recommendations for mitigating the impacts of the seismic survey on the whales;

-- Develop recommendations for monitoring underwater sound and gray whale distribution and behaviour during the survey to both minimize effects on the whales in “real time” and contribute to scientific knowledge regarding the effects of seismic surveys on whales and how to prevent or mitigate such effects in future surveys.
+- Develop recommendations for monitoring underwater sound and gray whale distribution and behaviour during the survey to both minimize any impact on the whales in “real time” and to contribute to scientific knowledge regarding the effects of seismic surveys on whales and how to prevent or mitigate such effects in future surveys.